ChristianVaikona/ChristianVaikona/README.md

 ## What's up 🤙

+I'm Christian, a student currently studying in San Diego, California

-I'm Christian — England-born 🇬🇧, half Tongan 🇹🇴, and U.S.-living 🇺🇸
+England-born 🇬🇧, half Tongan 🇹🇴, and U.S.-living 🇺🇸

-Rooted in Tongan values of resilience, service, and community, my multicultural upbringing shaped my people-centered approach to problem-solving and my goal of using data and technology to create meaningful impact.
-Elsewhere, when I'm not coding, you’ll find me photographing sports, helping lead retreats through my school’s ministry, or maybe hopping on the Xbox.
+My multicultural upbringing has shaped my people-centered approach to problem-solving and my goal of using data and technology to create meaningful impact

+When I'm not coding, you’ll find me photographing sports, helping coordinate retreats for my school’s ministry, or maybe just hopping on the Xbox

 <p align="center">
   <i>"The only way to do great work is to love what you do"</i>